fufexan/nix-gaming/README.md

 better desktop experience due to its preemptive build and tickless scheduler.
 - [gamemode](https://github.com/FeralInteractive/gamemode): lets you achieve
 lower nice values and higher realtime privileges at game start.
-It can either detect games or be told to start with `gamemode-run`.
+It can either detect games or be started with `gamemode-run`.

 ## 👥 Credits & Resources